-When you are first diagnosed with a brain tumour, your doctor will probably advise you not to drive for a period of time.
+When you are first diagnosed with a brain tumour, your doctor will advise you not to drive for a period of time.
 You probably won't be able to drive for some time after surgery and possibly after radiation therapy.

-- If you have had seizures, you will need to be seizure free for a period of time before you are allowed to drive. - If you stop taking your anticonvulsant medicines, you will also need to be seizure free for a period of time until you are allowed to drive. - Before you start driving again, always check with your doctor.
+- If you have had seizures, you will need to be seizure free for a period of time before you are allowed to drive. - If you stop taking your anticonvulsant medicines, you will also need to be seizure free for a period of time until you are allowed to drive. - Check with your doctor before you start driving again.
 Laws in Australia require drivers to tell their driver licensing authority about any permanent or long-term illness or injury that is likely to affect their ability to drive. - Your doctor can advise you if you should report your condition or if there are any temporary restrictions.
-The licensing authority may request information from your doctor to decide if you are medically fit to drive.
+The licensing authority (i.e Service NSW) may request information from your doctor to decide if you are